-There aren’t many days which pass by that my gorgeous Little Bean doesn’t fail to amuse me but today I have observed what a creature of habit she is.
-Perhaps its a little bit of OCD setting in early but actually I think she is just very similar to me.
-She likes things done in a certain way, it makes her feel comfortable and secure.
+Not many days pass by that my gorgeous Little Bean doesn’t fail to amuse me, but today, I have observed what a creature of habit she is.
+Perhaps it’s a little bit of OCD setting in early, but I think she is very similar to me.
+She likes things done in a certain way; it makes her feel comfortable and secure.

-Every morning when she wakes up, she lays in bed and sings to herself until me or Daddy go through to her.
-At this point she declares “nappy” indicating that we need to change her bum (obviously).
-Next she declares “cupboard” meaning she has to put her teddy and dummy into the cupboard until her next sleep.
+Every morning when she wakes up, she lays in bed and sings to herself until I or Daddy go through to her.
+At this point, she declares “nappy”, indicating that we need to change her bum (obviously).
+Next, she declares “cupboard”, meaning she has to put her teddy and dummy into the cupboard until her next sleep.

-We come downstairs and open the curtains (as she has told me to!) and switch on the radio or the TV depending on what Mummy feels like listening to/watching.
-We go to the kitchen where she opens the cupboard door to the cereals and stands back to make her decision on what she wants to eat that morning before asking for a bowl.
+We come downstairs and open the curtains (as she has told me to!) and switch on the radio or the TV, depending on what Mummy feels like listening to/watching.
+We go to the kitchen, where she opens the cupboard door to the cereals and stands back to decide what she wants to eat that morning before asking for a bowl.

-After breakfast she marches herself back upstairs asking to clean her teeth – she loves cleaning her teeth!
-I always clean her teeth first to make sure that they are done well and then she takes over, at which point she passes me her hair brush and asks me to brush her hair.
+After breakfast, she marches herself back upstairs, asking to clean her teeth – she loves cleaning her teeth!
+I always clean her teeth first to ensure they are done well, and then she takes over, at which point she passes me her hairbrush and asks me to brush it.

-When we’re out driving, if I have told her where we are going, more often than not she will give me the directions.
+When we’re out driving, if I have told her where we are going, more often than not, she will give me the directions.
 Up here, down there, over there and will point out people’s houses as we pass them.
-If I tell her we are going to Little Miss’ house (Cafebebe’s daughter) she will tell me “bump bump” as the route that we take means we have to go over three sets of sleeping policemen.
+If I tell her we are going to Little Miss’ house (Cafebebe’s daughter), she will tell me “bump bump”, as our route means we have to go over three sets of sleeping policemen.

 And if I don’t tell her where we are going, she takes note of the route and will get excited when she notices landmarks.
-If we go to visit my mother and father-in-law she starts to get excited about a mile away when we go past a particular pub (notices them already!!) and will start shouting “Brandad, Brandad”.
+If we visit my mother and father-in-law, she starts to get excited about a mile away when we go past a particular pub (notices them already!!) and will start shouting, “Brandad, Brandad”.

-She is only 2 years old and her sense of direction and her memory amaze me.
+She is only two years old, and her sense of direction and memory amazes me.

-Today I attended the Midwife for my 31 week checkup.
-As we pulled into the Doctors car park, LB said “ooh lady Anne” my Midwife’s name (though not Lady Anne – she just means she’s a lady).
-I think she has only been to two of my appointments with me but upon entering Anne’s office she watched as my blood pressure was taken and then jumped down and patted the bed telling me to lay down, before pointing to the machine that listens to baby’s heartbeat.
-Once I was laid down, Little Bean pointed to my ever-growing tummy and said “listen train” which made me and Anne laugh.
-Do you think she will be disappointed when I come home from hospital with a baby and not a train?
+Today, I attended the Midwife for my 31-week checkup.
+As we pulled into the Doctors’ car park, LB said, “Ooh, lady Anne”, my Midwife’s name (though not Lady Anne – she means she’s a lady).
+I think she has only been to two of my appointments with me.
+Still, upon entering Anne’s office, she watched as my blood pressure was taken and then jumped down and patted the bed, telling me to lie before pointing to the machine that listens to the baby’s heartbeat.
+Once I was laid down, Little Bean pointed to my ever-growing tummy and said, “Listen, train”, which made me and Anne laugh.
+Do you think she will be disappointed when I come home from the hospital with a baby and not a train?

-Are you little ones addicted to routine or is it just my Little Bean?
+Are you little ones addicted to routine, or is it just my Little Bean?
 What does your little one do that amuses you every day?
-My neighbour recently pointed out that every time she sees me leaving the house with Little Bean I am laughing – I think that’s a nice thing for someone to notice!
+My neighbour recently pointed out that every time she sees me leaving the house with Little Bean, I laugh – I think that’s a nice thing for someone to notice!